Snowfork/snowbridge/docs/markdown/using-snowchain/building-with-snowbridge/xcm-for-assets.md

 - H: Home chain
 - D: Destination chain
-- R: Reserve Chain (Ethereum Bridge)
+- R: Reserve Chain (Snowfork parachain)

 Effects:

-1. H will withdraw 21 pETH from Alice's local account.
+1. H will withdraw 21 SnowETH from Alice's local account.
-2. The sovereign account of H on R will be reduced by 21 pETH.
+2. The sovereign account of H on R will be reduced by 21 SnowETH.
-3. The sovereign account of D on R will be credited with 21 pETH.
+3. The sovereign account of D on R will be credited with 21 SnowETH.
-4. D will mint 21 pETH into Bob's account.
+4. D will mint 21 SnowETH into Bob's account.

 Example Message: